revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 ---------------------------------
 {:.subsection}

-Instead of varying rates across branches of the phylogeny, the episodic birth death process varies rates through time (see the {% page_ref divrate/ebd %} tutorial). `RevGadgets` visualizes these rates through time with skyline plots.
+Instead of varying rates across branches of the phylogeny, the episodic birth death process varies rates through time (see the {% page_ref divrate/ebd %} tutorial). `RevGadgets` visualizes these rates through time with skyline/ episodic plots.

 ```R
 # specify the output files